-Walter Richardson, 36, was injured in Afghanistan whilst on Operation Herrick.
-In 2016, after nine years of service, he was medically discharged.
-He lives in Scotland with his wife and four children and is currently completing a social services course at college in Lanarkshire.
+Walter Richardson, 36, was injured in Afghanistan whilst on Operation Herrick and was medically discharged in 2016 after nine years of service.
+He lives in Scotland with his wife and five children and has now retrained as a support worker for vulnerable young people.

 Sign up for our email newsletter to get our latest news in your inbox

 He said: “I was caught in an ambush by the enemy in Afghanistan that knocked me down a hill and I landed awkwardly.
 I got back to my patrol base and the doctor said it was just bumps and bruises.
 I carried on and finished the tour, then five months later my leg collapsed underneath me when I was marching down the Edinburgh mile to parade in front of the Queen.
 I had broken my leg in two places and that was the build-up to my medical discharge.”